monarch-initiative/pheval.exomiser/README.md

     score_name: combinedScore
     sort_order: DESCENDING
 ```
 The bare minimum fields are filled to give an idea on the requirements.
 This is so that the application.properties can be correctly configured.
+An example config has been provided `pheval.exomiser/config.yaml`.

 The analysis configuration file should be located within the input directory.